 About us

-Beautifully situated in the heart of Nea Potidea, at 200 metres from one of the nicest beaches of the Kassandra peninsula, and within walking distance from small taverns and shops, Saint Lucas suites hotel is the perfect match for families or friends looking for comfort, tranquility and within close proximity to the beach.
+Beautifully situated in the heart of Nea Potidea, just 200 metres from one of the most beautiful beaches of the Kassandra peninsula and within walking distance of small tavernas and shops, Saint Lucas Suites is the perfect choice for families and friends looking for comfort, tranquility and close proximity to the beach.

-Saint Lucas suites hotel not only offers you a cozy, friendly and comfortable environment but also a pleasant and wonderful stay!
-Enjoy breathtaking scenery while swimming in the crystal clear blue waters of the Aegean Sea!
+Saint Lucas Suites welcomes you to a cozy, friendly and comfortable environment, offering everything you need for a pleasant and memorable stay.
+Enjoy breathtaking scenery while swimming in the crystal-clear blue waters of the Aegean Sea!

 Beaches

-In the western part of Nea Potidea, surrounded by the Thermaikos gulf, you can catch the glimpse of stunning Mount Olympus as well as admire the azure blue sea and colorful sunsets.
-Whilst walking along the shore, you will come across a quaint harbor where fishermen tie up their fishing boats and unload their catches, coupled with a few small bays with lovely beaches.
+On the western side of Nea Potidea, by the Thermaikos Gulf, you can enjoy stunning views of Mount Olympus, the azure blue sea and colorful sunsets.
+While walking along the shore, you will come across small bays with lovely beaches, as well as a quaint harbor where fishermen tie up their boats and unload their daily catch.

 Nea Potidea Landmarks

-Nea Potidea is a unique, historical town and a means to access the peninsula of Kassandra.
-Due to its location, it is the ideal place for excursions in the wider area.
+Nea Potidea is a unique historical town and one of the most distinctive entrances to the Kassandra peninsula.
+Thanks to its location, it is an ideal starting point for excursions in the wider area.

 Guests Love Our Additional Features…